d3fc/d3fc/site/src/components/sampler/modeMedian.md

 ---

+Mode-Median Bucket is a simple algorithm.
+Each bucket is analysed for the frequency of y-values.
+If there is a single most common value (mode) in the bucket, then that y-value is chosen to represent the bucket.
+If there are multiple values with the same frequency, then some tie-breaking is required to choose a mode (d3fc chooses the last mode it comes across).
+If there is no mode, however, the median is taken.

-The mode-median sampling component is a method of subsampling data to improve performance with large data sets.
-The component take an array of data as an input, returning a smaller, sampled array.
+The component takes an array of data as an input, returning a smaller, sampled array.
 You can configure the sampling frequency by setting the `bucketSize` property.

 The example below creates an array of 1,000 datapoints, sampling it using a bucket-size of 20: